 Enjoying the Bounty!

 When searching for great fresh tomato recipes, it's pretty hard to beat the simple approach.
 You know, sliced or diced with a few herbs sprinkled over the top—heavenly!
 But it’s also fun to have some variety now and then.

 And thus I present two of my all-time favorites: a simple but delicious tomato salad and the fabulous tomato fondue just below.
 Although

 people don't seem to "do" fondues much anymore, this one (IMHO) is

 definitely a keeper.

-But if you were really looking for a cool tomato salad, click here!
+But if you were really looking for a cool tomato salad, scroll down to the lower recipe.

 Zesty Tomato Fondue

 As “dippers” for this fondue, you could use crusty sourdough or